 The Town launched an electronic permitting platform to replace its paper-based applications for Building, Health, and Planning Departments.
 Online applications for beach, recycling, and shellfish permits have been implemented along with the FY23 use of license plate reader technology.
 To facilitate resident or business owner communication with the appropriate Department, a seasonal, volunteer Town Hall "Greeter" position was instituted in 2019.
-After being discontinued due to the pandemic, the volunteer position was reinstated in 2022.
-The Town runs a robust Senior and Veteran's Volunteer work-off program which both assists residents with their tax bill and provides volunteers throughout Town departments.
+After being discontinued due to the pandemic, the position was reinstated in 2022.